-There are three types of raised garden beds: raised ground beds, supported raised beds, and containerized raised beds.
+While some of the designations can overlap, there are four basic types of raised garden beds: raised ground beds, supported raised beds, containerized raised beds, and elevated raised beds.

-- A supported raised bed has an edge or frame surrounding the bed that keeps the soil in, typically made of wood, stone, plastic, or metal.
-Supported raised garden beds are well-suited for sloped or uneven yards, and they give gardens an attractive, finished appearance.
+- A supported raised bed has an edge or frame surrounding the bed that keeps the soii and is typically made of wood, stone, plastic, or metal.
+Supported raised garden beds are well suited for sloped or uneven yards, and they give gardens an attractive, finished appearance.

 - A containerized raised bed has taller sides (10 inches or more).
 Containerized raised beds can be placed just about anywhere, including lawns, walkways, or decks.
 They take more soil to fill, but their versatility and ease of use make them ideal for high-traffic areas or for people with accessibility issues.

-Most raised beds are between 6 to 12 inches tall.
+Most raised beds are between 6 and 12 inches tall.
 Bed height can go as high as 36 inches or more.
-Raised beds with taller sides will require more soil, but they are easier on your back because you don’t have to bend down as far to reach the plants.
+Raised beds with taller sides will require more soil, but they are easier on a user’s back because there’s no need to bend down as far to reach the plants.

 Ease of Assembly

 Assembly is where raised garden bed kits outshine DIY raised garden beds.
-If you do it yourself, you’ll have to shop for materials and cut them to size.
-Raised garden bed kits, however, come with everything you need to put them together, and some can be ready to go in just a few minutes.
-Depending on how much work you want to do, there’s a kit to match your skill level.
+Building one requires shopping for materials and cutting them to size.
+However, raised garden bed kits come with everything needed to put them together, and some can be ready to go in just a few minutes.
+Depending on how much work is desired, there’s a kit to match almost every skill level.

-Raised garden beds can come with a myriad of features.
-Some have wheels for portability, others have built-in trellises, removable greenhouse covers, storage shelves, legs that elevate the bed, or built-in irrigation systems.
-Another special feature is stackability: Some raised garden beds can be stacked to offer more depth or a different configuration.
-No matter what your growing environment is like, there’s a raised garden bed that will work for you.
+Raised garden beds can come with myriad features.
+Some have wheels for portability; others have built-in trellises, removable greenhouse covers, storage shelves, legs that elevate the bed, or built-in irrigation systems.